+Emerson: Tell us how you became involved in the Fantasyland addition?
 Beatty & Georges: We were both involved in Magic Kingdom expansion projects during the earliest phases of Blue Sky development almost three years ago.
 We both went on to develop other Imagineering projects and returned in early 2009 to lead the design for the Fantasyland Expansion.
 It is truly an honor and a dream come true to be part of this spectacular expansion of the Magic Kingdom at Walt Disney World!

 Renderings all copyright Disney:

 Top: Dumbo in Fantasyland : One of the Magic Kingdom's most beloved attractions, Dumbo the Flying Elephant, is completely re-imagined when the circus comes to town.
 Guests are invited to step into the big top and join the circus before their magical flight over Fantasyland.
 The attraction will be part of the expanded Fantasyland that was announced at the D23 Expo in Sept.
 2009 by Walt Disney Parks and Resorts Chairman Jay Rasulo.
 (Disney Rendering)Below: Above Fantasyland : A bird's-eye view of the vastly-expanded Fantasyland at the Magic Kingdom in Walt Disney World which will offer Guests a new land of enchantment in a magical fairy tale forest just beyond the castle walls.
 The expanded Fantasyland was announced in Sept.
 2009 at the D23 Expo by Walt Disney Parks and Resorts Chairman Jay Rasulo.
 (Disney rendering)Bottom: Little Mermaid, Big Fantasyland : Fans of Disney's animated classic "The Little Mermaid" will journey under the sea to meet Ariel and her friends on an exciting new musical adventure.
 This new attraction will take guests through beautifully rendered scenes featuring classic songs from the popular animated feature.
 The attraction will be part of the expanded Fantasyland that was announced at the D23 Expo in Sept.
 2009 by Walt Disney Parks and Resorts Chairman Jay Rasulo.
 (Disney Rendering)See also: